radinshahdaei/Parking-Verilog/README.md

 - **Hold Time:** [0.345 ns]

 These results ensure the design operates reliably at the intended clock speeds.

+## Comprehensive Documentation
+The project is thoroughly documented to ensure clarity and ease of understanding.
+All design decisions, parameter explanations, and operational descriptions are detailed in the `Documentation.pdf` file included in the repository.
+This document serves as an extensive guide for anyone looking to understand, modify, or extend the project.

+### Contents of Documentation.pdf:
+- **Design Overview:** Detailed explanation of the project design and its components.
+- **Parameter Definitions:** Comprehensive descriptions of all parameters used in the design.
+- **Operational Flow:** Step-by-step explanation of how the module operates under various conditions.
+- **Testbench Details:** In-depth information on the test scenarios and how to interpret the results.
+- **Synthesis and Timing Analysis:** Detailed results and interpretations from the Quartus Prime synthesis and timing analysis.

 ## Usage
 1. **Simulation:** Use Icarus Verilog for simulating the design.